Boxing With Your Horse

 When it comes to getting started in reined cow horse and the boxing class, there are a few things you need to know:

-- Your horse must wear age-appropriate headgear (snaffle bit, hackamore, two-rein rig or bridle for the proper age of the horse).
+- Your horse must wear age-appropriate headgear (snaffle bit, hackamore or bridle for the proper age of the horse).
 The exception is in Level 1 youth or amateur classes, where horses of any age may be shown two-handed in a snaffle bit or hackamore.

 - Holding onto the saddle horn is allowed in the cow-work portion of the class.

 - The boxers are sometimes at a disadvantage because the show management tends to reuse cattle that have already been used in the fence work.
 If this occurs, make sure you do not initially put too much pressure on the cattle.

 The whole idea of boxing is to show the judge you can control the cow.
 Some people take an aggressive approach, while others take a timid approach and stay way back away from the cow.

 Before you step into the show ring, be sure you're ready by reviewing the horse-training fundamentals.
 With AQHA's Borrow a Horse Trainer report, you'll be able to refresh yourself on topics like correct body position, reading your horse and lengthening strides.
 Download the report today for a better horse-showing debut tomorrow!

 To box properly, you must know your horse and learn to read cattle or be able to listen to your coach.
 People who don’t have a lot of experience with cattle should get someone to help them and tell them when to step up to the cow.

 Jake says a good boxing run starts with a person who reads his cow well.